invizbox/invizbox-original/README.md

 invizbox-firmware/

- This folder contains the base Make files for Tor obfsclient etc libraries.
+ This folder contains the base Make files for Tor, obfsclient etc.

 invizbox-luci/

- This folder contains the luci UI and configuration files to setup invizbox.
+ This folder contains the luci UI and configuration files to setup InvizBox.